orcwg/cra-hub/faq.md

 A steward must be a "legal person" (Art.
 3), such as a company, and most open source projects are not supported by a company.

 The stewarding organization must also have "the purpose or objective of systematically providing support on a sustained basis" (Art.
-3) and their software must be "ultimately intended for commercial activities" (recital 19).
+3) and their software must be "ultimately intended for commercial activities" ([Recital 19][]).
 Organizations who do not meet those tests will also not be considered stewards.

 > Status: ⚠️ [Draft][]
 | GitHub issue(s): [#170](https://github.com/orcwg/cra-hub/issues/170)